anmolw/product-api-test/Readme.md

 ```

 Ensure that MongoDB is running locally at port 27017.
 If it is running on a different host or port, edit `config/mongodb.js` and change the connection string.
+To change the port that the server listens on, edit `PORT` in index.js

 Run index.js
 ```shell